1. What exactly is global leadership, and how is it different from leadership in general?

 - Assigned to a wide variety of destination countries.

 We then interviewed 51 international assignees selected by their companies according to these criteria.
-Eighty percent of interviewees had been on more than one international assignment, which makes this a group of very seasoned global leaders.
+80% of interviewees had been on more than one international assignment, which makes this a group of very seasoned global leaders.
 Given that each had previously been in a leadership role in his or her home country, they were ideally positioned to compare leadership in a global context with domestic leadership.

 In all, the interviewees came from 24 different countries of origin and had international assignments to 31 different country destinations.
 This rich mixture enabled us to identify themes that emerged across the board rather than those characteristics of a particular nationality or destination.